ktaylor63/southeast/site/content/news/coqui-llanero-may-warrant-protection-under-endangered-species-act.md

 Based on the status review, the Service will make one of three possible determinations:

+  1. Listing is not warranted, in which case no further action will be taken.
-*   (2) Listing as threatened or endangered is warranted.
+  2. Listing as threatened or endangered is warranted.
 In this case, the Service will publish a proposal to list, solicit independent scientific peer review of the proposal, seek input from the public, and consider the input before a final decision about listing the species is made.
 In general, there is a one-year period between the time a species is proposed and the final decision.
-*   (3) Listing is warranted, but precluded by other, higher priority activities.
+  3. Listing is warranted, but precluded by other, higher priority activities.
 This means the species is added to the federal list of candidate species, and the proposal to list is deferred while the Service works on listing proposals for other species that are at greater risk.
 A warranted but precluded finding requires subsequent annual reviews of the finding until a listing proposal is published, or a not warranted finding is made based on new information.

 The Endangered Species Act makes it illegal to kill, harm, or otherwise "take" a listed species, or to possess, import, export or engage in interstate or international commerce of a listed species without authorization in the form of a permit from the Service.
 The Act also requires all federal agencies to minimize the impact of their activities on listed species, and directs the Service to work with federal agencies and other partners to develop and carry out recovery efforts for those species.
 Listing also focuses attention on the needs of the species, encouraging conservation efforts by other agencies (federal, state and local), conservation groups and other organizations and individuals.